Read about America’s First Documented Poltergeist Haunting

 The Bell Witch is early America’s most infamous poltergeist* haunting.
 It’s the most chilling and documented account of a poltergeist plaguing a family that may have caused one death.
 An American President even visited the Bell farm after hearing about the strange ongoing events.
 The story goes that then President, Andrew Jackson, made a surprise visit to the Bell farm to see the Witch for himself.
 Interestingly, Jackson was turned away.

-In the early 1800s, a family by the name of Bell moved to the Red River bottom land in Robertson County, Tennessee.
-They settled in a community that later became known as Adams.
-It is there that they prospered and became respected members of the community and pillars of the local church.
+In the early 1800’s, a family by the name of Bell moved to the Red River Bottom Land in Tennessee.
+The family settled in a community that later became known as Adams County.
+It’s there that the Bells prospered and became respected members of the community.

-After three weeks, the “spirit” bade farewell, promising to visit John Bell’s most direct descendant in 107 years.
+After three weeks, the Spirit bade farewell, promising to visit John Bell’s most direct descendant in 107 years.
 The year would have been 1935, and the closest direct living descendant of John Bell was Charles Bailey Bell, a physician in Nashville.
-Charles Bailey Bell himself wrote a book about the “Bell Witch”, but it had been published prior 1935.
-No follow-up was published and Bell died some years later in 1945.
+No surprisingly, the witch never returned.